Cody-coder017/Drag_link/README.md

 # Drag_link
-In version 1.0 we have focused on various analysis based on drag link mechanism with respect to position, velocity and acceleration, and other factors such as transmission angle calculation ,static force analysis based on super position principle<\br>
+In version 1.0 we have focused on various analysis based on drag link mechanism with respect to position, velocity and acceleration, and other factors such as transmission angle calculation ,static force analysis based on super position principle
-> Video Tutorial of how to use the GUI : [Video Tutorial](https://youtu.be/glJm2dmQlO4)

 > Check out the GUI : [GUI](https://in.mathworks.com/matlabcentral/fileexchange/96559-drag-link-mechanism?s_tid=srchtitle)
+>> Video Tutorial of how to use the GUI : [Video Tutorial](https://youtu.be/glJm2dmQlO4)